 ICD-10 code:E10 D53.1

-Wolcott-Rallison syndrome (WRS) is a very rare genetic disease, characterized by permanent neonatal diabetes mellitus (PNDM) with multiple epiphyseal dysplasia and other clinical manifestations, including recurrent episodes of acute liver failure.
+Wolcott-Rallison syndrome (WRS) is a very rare genetic disease, characterised by permanent neonatal diabetes mellitus (PNDM) with multiple epiphyseal dysplasia and other clinical manifestations, including recurrent episodes of acute liver failure.
 Diabetes occurs early, generally before six months of age, is permanent and insulin-dependent from the onset.
 Skeletal dysplasia generally manifests within the 1st or 2nd year of life, and is associated with short stature (dwarfism with short trunk).
 Deficient mineralization or dysplastic changes, affecting the long bones, pelvis and vertebrae, but usually not the skull, may be seen on radiography as early as diabetes onset.

 Thiamine-responsive megaloblastic anemia

-Thiamine-responsive megaloblastic anemia (TRMA) is characterized by a triad of megaloblastic anemia, non-type I diabetes mellitus, and sensorineural deafness.
+Thiamine-responsive megaloblastic anemia (TRMA) is characterised by a triad of megaloblastic anemia, non-type I diabetes mellitus, and sensorineural deafness.
 TRMA can present at any age between infancy and adolescence, although often not all key features are manifested at onset.
-TRMA is typically characterized by the triad of megaloblastic anemia responding to thiamine, sensorineural deafness, and non-type I diabetes mellitus.
+TRMA is typically characterised by the triad of megaloblastic anemia responding to thiamine, sensorineural deafness, and non-type I diabetes mellitus.
 Clinical megaloblastic anemia manifestations may comprise hyporexia, lethargy, cephalalgia, pallor, diarrhea, and parasthesia in hands and feet.
 The variable phenotypic presentation of TRMA syndrome may cause a significant delay between the onset of symptoms and an accurate diagnosis.